kingori99/Classic-Bookstore/README.md

 # Classic-Bookstore
-This is a template for a simple website.
+This is a template for a simple web page.